aditya-an1l/aditya-an1l/README.md

 <h3 align="center"> Hello People and Robots of the Internet </h3>
 <div align="center"><img src="https://avatars.githubusercontent.com/u/140952269" width="100" height="100"> </div>

-<h4 align="center">I'm Aditya, and this is My GitHub Page. </h4>
+**I'm Aditya.
+This is my GitHub Page.**

-I use GitHub to contribute to open-source projects, and collaborate with people to learn, improve and grow.
+I use GitHub to contribute to work on open-source projects and collaborate with the community to learn, improve and grow.

-To sum it up, on the programming front, I'm passionate about - **Artificial Intelligence**, **Science**, and **Technology**.
+I'm passionate about **Artificial Intelligence**, **Science**, and **Technology**.

-Read ahead, to know me almost better
+<h4 align="center">Read ahead to know me <i>(almost)</i> better</h4>

----

 ## About Me
 - ⚛️ **I am an avid learner and researcher**.
-    - I use GitHub for mostly harnessing my programming and research skills to contribute to important projects.
+    - I use GitHub to harness my programming and research skills to contribute to important projects.

 - 📖✍️ **I read a lot.
 I write a lot.**
   - I read research papers, news articles and non-fiction books.
   - In my free (and in my not-so-free time), I write on blogs, magazines, forums, and on all platforms where my written voice can be shared and flourish.
-  - I write under pseudonyms for anonymity, and for the purpose of containing my audience at their respective niche.
+  - I write under pseudonyms for anonymity, and to contain my audience at their respective niche.

-- 💻 **Programming as an Hobby, and building projects for fun**
+- 💻 **Programming as a Hobby, and building projects for fun**
   - My primary programming languages include **Python**, **Lua**, **C/C++** and **Javascript**
   - For my research, I work with **R**, **LaTeX** and **Matlab**